arduarte67/DataBlinder/README.md

  🧪 Experimental Nature

-This application was developed as a proof-of-concept to demonstrate advanced tokenization techniques.
+This application was developed as a proof-of-concept to demonstrate tokenization fundamentals.
 It has not undergone comprehensive security testing.
 Therefore, **it may contain unknown vulnerabilities**, and its use in production environments is at the discretion and risk of the user.

 🛡️ Device-Level Security Dependency